eheyne/user-management/tutorial.md

 Rename `edit-user.tpl` to `edit-user.hbs` now.

 Because Handlebars will perform templating slightly different than Underscore, we need to make changes to our JavaScript functions.
 First of all we can remove the `init()` function and of course the call to it `    window.onload = init;`.
-Then we need to change our `createTemplate` function, first to handle the differing template file extensions (.hbs) and also to handle the different in how Handlebars handles the pathing.
+Then we need to change our `createTemplate` function, first to handle the differing template file extensions (.hbs) and also to handle the difference in how Handlebars handles the pathing.
 The `createTemplate` function should look like this:

 ``` JavaScript
 function createTemplate(templateName, data) {